GOkwori/Grizk/README.md

 ### Accessibility and Contrast Testing

 Colour accessibility is a priority for Grizk.
-Using [Adobe colour](https://colour.adobe.com/create/colour-accessibility), we ensured that all primary text and essential visual elements meet or exceed WCAG 2.1 guidelines for contrast.
+Using [Adobe colour](https://colour.adobe.com/create/colour-accessibility), Iensured that all primary text and essential visual elements meet or exceed WCAG 2.1 guidelines for contrast.
 This makes the site accessible to users with visual impairments.
 Below are examples of how these tests were conducted to guarantee clarity and usability:

 ![Grizk colour Accessibility Check](./documentation/colour-palette/color-accessibility.PNG)
 *Grizk colour Accessibility Check*